Abdullah560Zafar/Database_Online_Store/README.md

 # Database_Online_Store
-NomNom Online Store deals in all kinds of healty food and beverages working in 10+ cities .
+NomNom Online Store deals in all kinds of healty food and beverages working in 10+ cities Created with modern databse technology